ApurvaG04/ApurvaG04/README.md

 - ⚡ Fun fact: ...
 -->

-## About me!
+# About me!

 - MS Computer Science from **CSU Fullerton**
 - Previously Software Engineer @ **Accenture**
-- My go to technologies are Python, JavaScript, React, SQL, HTML, CSS
+- My go to technologies are Python, JavaScript, React, SQL, and more!
 - Other than tech, I love to travel, hangout with friends, watching movies.